Justice condemns Gilberto Barros to prison for homophobia - 08/16/2022 - Mônica Bergamo

 In her decision, the judge states that there was “aggressiveness in the words applied, which discriminated against homosexuals, especially in the face of the use of the word “disgust.”
 And that the speech reached the LGBTQIA+ community.

-“The accused’s verbal manifestation is in line with the practice and induction of discrimination and prejudice on the grounds of sexual orientation, and there is no talk of freedom of expression insofar as it does not encompass hate speech”, says the magistrate.
+“The accused’s verbal manifestation is in line with the practice and induction of discrimination and prejudice due to sexual orientation, and there is no talk of freedom of expression insofar as it does not include hate speech”, says the magistrate.

 Gilberto Barros was reported to the Public Ministry of São Paulo (MP-SP) by journalist William De Lucca, also an activist for the LGBTQIA+ cause.